Chiara Mastroianni: Collaborations

 Mastroianni is a friend and frequent collaborator of French filmmaker Christophe Honoré.
 She has appeared in roughly half of his films in either major roles or cameos, beginning with the 2007 film Love Songs.

 Before her father's death she appeared in two films with him, Prêt-à-Porter (1994) and Three Lives and Only One Death (1996).

 Mastroianni also works frequently with her mother; they often play mother and daughter onscreen.
 Mastroianni first appeared in one of Deneuve's films in 1979 in an uncredited role in Us Two.
 Her second onscreen appearance also occurred in one of her mother's films, My Favorite Season (1993).
 Other notable films in which Mastroianni has acted opposite Deneuve include Persepolis, A Christmas Tale, Three Hearts and Claire Darling.

 Mastroianni collaborated with her then-husband, musician Benjamin Biolay, on the album Home, released in 2004.
 She also appeared on the track ¡Encore Encore! on Biolay's 2017 album Volver.

 Personal life

 Mastroianni dated actor Melvil Poupaud for four years from the age of 16 to 20.
-He encouraged her to pursue acting as a career and they remained friends for decades, with Poupaud saying he still loved her in 2018.
+He encouraged her to pursue acting as a career and they have remained friends for decades, with Poupaud saying he still loved her in 2018.

-Mastroianni had a relationship with French sculptor Pierre Thoretton.
-They have a son, Milo.
+On 31 December 1996, Mastroianni gave birth to a son, Milo Thoretton, whose father is sculptor Pierre Thoretton.
+In 2002, she married singer Benjamin Biolay.
+They had a daughter, Anna Biolay, on 22 April 2003, and divorced in 2005.

-In 2002, Mastroianni married singer Benjamin Biolay.
-They had a daughter, Anna, in 2003, and divorced in 2005.
+Mastroianni has also dated Edoardo Ponti (son of her father's frequent co-star Sophia Loren), François Cluzet, Benicio del Toro, Andrea Di Stefano, Vincent Lindon (who incidentally played her mother's love interest in Belle maman) and Benoît Poelvoorde.